dare2defy/metalancer/README.md

 This project introduces battle-proven Balancer (Bronze realease) to the EVMos ecosystem.

-The main goal of this project is to **enable anyone in EVMos community to jump start their own AMMs for EVMos, using secure, audited and well-tested Balancer's codebase**.
+The main goal of this project is to **enable builders in EVMos community to jump start their own DeFi products for EVMos, using secure, audited and well-tested Balancer's codebase**.

+DeFI projects have